 Answer: You aren’t going to find out in an answer.
 You will find out a lot in their behavior, however.
 Unless this person is quite young (teenage) they are experiencing fear, either real or imagined and there are certainly drivers that will buck up against those fears, but the fears need to be dealt with first.
 (Great question BTW)

 Answer: Everyone should have a jam packed 401k AND IRA, preferably a ROTH IRA.
 I put my 401 K and IRA money in a few stocks, ETF’s or Indexes that have a significant probability of long term increase in return.
 The stock market includes companies that mine gold, silver, oil and so forth.
 There will always be SOME stocks that go up in value.
 In fact you can buy or sell ETF’s to short the market as a “whole,” but you know what, the answer to your question is I own gold and oil stocks.

 Over the next six months I’ll add in some commodity and currency stuff but for now I’m happy.
 (And a drop to 900 in gold is just as likely as a bump to 1000) We’ve had a monster return since waking up four years ago to the reality of what is happening in the world.

-Question: How is your Releasing the Millionaire Inside: The Science of Affluence, different from Harv Eker’s Millionaire Intensive, or any of the other seminars?
+Question: How is your Manifesting The Millionaire Mind, different from Harv Eker’s Millionaire Intensive, or any of the other seminars?

-Answer: Science, facts, data, analysis, contrastive analysis between your behaviors and those of the wealthy, changing those behaviors that are indeed constrasting, finding the threads that cause momentum in a person’s life.
+Answer: Science, facts, data, analysis, contrastive analysis between your behaviors and those of the wealthy, changing those behaviors that are indeed contrasting, finding the threads that cause momentum in a person’s life.

 I’m not going to say anything about other people or other events.